 - Parents or grandparents aged 55 and above who are financially dependent on the main applicant.

-- Siblings of the main applicant or spouse, provided they are under 18, single, and childless, with the applicant acting as their legal guardian.
+- Siblings of the main applicant or spouse, provided they are aged 18 or older, unmarried, and without children.

 Each dependant must pass a security screening and present proof of relationship to the main applicant, supported by notarised documentation.